-How to Teach Your Dog to Play Dead Step by Step
+How to Teach Your Dog to Pay Dead: All Questions Answered

 The “play dead” trick is one of the most popular commands dog owners like their dogs to perform.
 Unlike coming when called or staying in one place, this trick isn’t essential to learn since it isn’t vital for a dog’s safety or daily routines.
 Still, playing dead is fun, engaging, and a great way to strengthen your bond with the dog.